Task-Based Core-Periphery Organisation of Human Brain Dynamics: Materials and Methods

-Our goal was to study the relationship between brain organisation and learning.
-To ensure independence of these two variables, we extracted brain network structure during the 4 scanning sessions, and we extracted behavioural estimates of learning during home training (approximately between days 1 and 14; see Table \ref{experiment1}).
+Our goal was to study the relationship between brain organization and learning.
+To ensure independence of these two variables, we extracted brain network structure during the 4 scanning sessions, and we extracted behavioral estimates of learning in home training sessions $1$--$10$ (approximately between days 1 and 14; see Table S1), which took place before scanning session $2$.

 For each sequence, we defined the movement time (MT) as the difference between the time of the first button press and the time of the last button press during a single sequence.
-For the set of sequences of a single type (i.e., sequence 1, 2, 3, 4, 5, or 6), we estimated the learning rate by fitting an exponential function (plus a constant) to the MT data \cite{Schmidt2005,Rosenbaum2010} using a robust outlier correction in MATLAB:
+For the set of sequences of a single type (i.e., sequence 1, 2, 3, 4, 5, or 6), we estimated the learning rate by fitting an exponential function (plus a constant) to the MT data \cite{Schmidt2005,Rosenbaum2010} using a robust outlier correction in {\sc Matlab} (using the function {\tt fit.m} in the Curve Fitting Toolbox with option ``Robust'' and type ``Lar''):

-where $t$ is time, $\kappa$ is the exponential dropoff parameter (which we hereafter call the `learning parameter') used to describe the early (and fast) rate of improvement, and $D_1$ and $D_2$ are real and positive constants. $D_1$ is an estimate of the starting speed of the participant prior to training. $D_2$ is an estimate of the fastest speed attainable by that participant after extended training.
-A negative time constant $\kappa$ indicates a decrease in MT, which is thought to indicate that learning is occurring \cite{Yarrow2009,Dayan2011}.
+where $t$ is time, $\kappa$ is the exponential dropoff parameter (which we call the ``learning parameter'') used to describe the early (and fast) rate of improvement, and $D_1$ and $D_2$ are real and positive constants.
+The sum $D_1+D_2$ is an estimate of the starting speed of a given participant prior to training, and the parameter $D_2$ is an estimate of the fastest speed attainable by that participant after extended training.
+A negative value of $\kappa$ indicates a decrease in MT, which is thought to indicate that learning is occurring \cite{Yarrow2009,Dayan2011}.
 This decrease in MT has been used to quantify learning for several decades \cite{Snoddy1926,Crossman1959}.
 Several functional forms have been suggested for the fit of MT \cite{Newell1981,Heathcote2000}, and the exponential (plus constant) is viewed as the most statistically robust choice \cite{Heathcote2000}.
-More generally, the fitting approach that we use has the advantage of estimating the rate of learning independent of initial performance or performance ceiling.
+Additionally, the fitting approach that we used has the advantage of estimating the rate of learning independent of initial performance or performance ceiling.